 This is a topnotch braid job by Jeff Claxton, is yet another way Amanda Steege distinguishes herself and Ashmeadow Farm for *EXCELLENCE IN HORSEMANSHIP.* Consider this another Top Turnout Salute!

 If you want to braid like this, lots of tips are posted in the Grooming Resource of this site.
-It also teaches you how to clean your horse properly.
 Get the formula down and your manes can look like this every time.
 I suspect this took about 35 minutes.
-Here's how to be your best braider.
+Here's how to learn to braid like a pro.

 *This grey is SHINING IN THE DARK for Lucky Braids All-In-One Shampoo.